HEC Paris AI and Entrepreneurship Workshop HEC Paris Jouy-en-Josas samedi 16 décembre 2023 Jouy-en-Josas Yvelines

 HEC Paris AI and Entrepreneurship Workshop HEC Paris Jouy-en-Josas, 16 décembre 2023, Jouy-en-Josas.

-HEC Paris AI and Entrepreneurship Workshop HEC Paris Jouy-en-Josas Samedi 16 décembre, 08h30
+HEC Paris AI and Entrepreneurship Workshop Samedi 16 décembre, 08h30 HEC Paris sur inscription

 The AI and Entrepreneurship Workshop at HEC Paris covers a broad range of topics in entrepreneurship and AI, the intersection of AI and entrepreneurship, and the implications of AI for innovation, labor, firm creation, and the organization of the firm.
 It will offer plenty of opportunities for research discussions and interactions inside and outside the seminar room.